 - Adora: Odd like the matriarch in Sharp Objects who also possesses this name, Adora may be rarely heard but holds a delicate sound that may just be the perfect fit for your new little girl.

-- Alikee: Speaking of trendy beginning vowel names, this name which rolls easy off the tongue, allows you to hop on the bandwagon without the fear of your daughter being one of a dozen girls in her class with the same name.
+- Alikee: Speaking of trendy beginning vowel names, this name—which rolls easily off the tongue—allows you to hop on the bandwagon without the fear of your daughter being one of a dozen girls in her class with the same name.

-- Anye: Rhymes with "Kanye", I could have sworn I found this name on the ultimate baby name's site, NameBerry, yet when I try to find the meaning, realize that I've barely begun this list and already included a typo.
-Whatever, I think it's actually pretty and since I can't find anyone else with this name, it's also likely the most unusual name you'll find here!
+- Anye: Rhymes with "Kanye."
+I could have sworn I found this name on the ultimate baby names site, NameBerry, yet when I try to find the meaning, I realize that I've barely begun this list and already included a typo.
+Whatever, I think it's actually pretty, and since I can't find anyone else with this name, it's also likely the most unusual name you'll find here!

-- Blythe: Cool, un-fussing and simple to pronounce, this one gives off a subtle retro vibe while remaining a bit mysterious too.
+- Blythe: Cool, unfussy, and simple to pronounce, this one gives off a subtle retro vibe while remaining a bit mysterious, too.

-- Coralie: Strange can be pretty too, like this one which can be shortened to "Coral", the original meaning of this French name.
+- Coralie: Strange can be pretty, too, like this one that can be shortened to "Coral," the original meaning of this French name.

-- Delaynie: Playing off of the growing popularity of the aforementioned "Alaina" and nicknames like "Laynie", Delaynie holds a level of old school cool absent from more popular names on the top 10 lists this year.
+- Delaynie: Playing off of the growing popularity of the aforementioned "Alaina" and nicknames like "Laynie," Delaynie holds a level of old-school cool absent from more popular names on the annual top 10 lists.

 - Dosia: This Czech name is sharp and unpopular in North America but not altogether unwelcoming for a little girl with an eye on the uncommon.

-- Elin: Like "Eee-lin", this name isn't given out much but when it does it stands out for being both mysterious and lovely.
+- Elin: Pronounced like "ee-lin," this name isn't given out much, but when it is, it stands out for being both mysterious and lovely.

 - Elmira: There may be tons of locations named Elmira all over the United States, from Michigan to California, but you won't find as many in her preschool co-op.

-- Erith: A bit otherworldly, Erith ("air-ith") the strangest thing to me about this beautiful name is that it isn't common.
+- Erith: A bit otherworldly, Erith is pronounced like "air-ith."
+To me, the strangest thing about this beautiful name is that it isn't common.

-- Fiona: Having been born long after the hype of Shrek, this marvelous and underused name will make people smile when they hear you calling it across the park.
+- Fiona: This is a good name for those born long after the hype of Shrek.
+This marvelous and underused name will make people smile when they hear you calling it across the park.

-- Gaia: Like "Guy-uh", this Greek name means earth mother and brings about a lot of warmth, sunshine and yes, some peculiarity.
+- Gaia: Pronounced like "guy-uh," this Greek name means "earth mother" and brings about a lot of warmth, sunshine, and, yes, some peculiarity.